arangodb/arangodb/Documentation/Books/Manual/Programs/Arangorestore/FastClusterRestore.md

 -------------------------------------

-The collection structures have to be restored from exactly one _Coordinator_ (any _Coordinator_ can be used) with the following command:
+The collection structures have to be restored from exactly one _Coordinator_ (any _Coordinator_ can be used) with a command similar to the following one.
+Please add any additional needed option for your specific use case, e.g. `--create-database` if the database where you want to restore does not exist yet:

 ```
 arangorestore